corndeladmin/DevOps-Unit-13-Workshop/setup/workshop_scenario_setup.md

 These instructions explain how to setup the scenario for today's exercise.

-First you'll need to setup an ACG Cloud Sandbox for Azure (as we have done on previous workshops).
+First you'll need to setup a Pluralsight Cloud Sandbox for Azure (as we have done on previous workshops).

 Once the sandbox is setup, login to the Azure portal and navigate to your resource group: